 clipmenu

 2. If clipmenud detects changes to the clipboard contents, it writes them out

-to the cache directory and an index using a hash as the filename.
+to storage and indexes using a hash as the filename.

+clipmenu